Di Lauro clan: Activities

-The Di Lauro clan allegedly has a alliance with the Contini clan, particularly with Ciro Contini, the nephew of the boss Edoardo Contini.
-According to the pentito Domenico Esposito both clans have a pact with regards to the drug trafficking business.

-On 12 July 2019, the Italian police confiscated €300 million, including 600 houses, lands, 16 cars and bank accounts belonging to Antonio Passarelli, a businessman believed to be connected to the Di Lauro clan.

-In October 2021, the Spanish police arrested an important member of the organization in Málaga, he was in charge of the tobacco smuggling activities for the organization in Spain.
-According to police, he is a Spanish citizen, however his name was not revealed to the media.
+On 12 July 2019, the Italian police confiscated €300 million, including 600 properties, 16 vehicles and numerous bank accounts belonging to Antonio Passarelli, a businessman believed to be connected to the Di Lauro clan.
+Additionally, in October of 2021, the Spanish police arrested a suspected member of the organization in Málaga, who was in charge of the tobacco smuggling activities for the organization in Spain.